vespa config

 • url: Connect to a platform running at given URL.
 This instructs the command you're running to target a concrete URL.
 The cluster option cannot be used with this target.

 Authentication is configured automatically for the cloud and hosted targets.
-To set a custom private key and certificate, e.g. for use with a self-hosted Vespa installation using mTLS, see the documentation of 'vespa cert'.
+To set a custom private key and certificate, e.g. for use with a self-hosted Vespa installation configured with mTLS, see the documentation of 'vespa auth cert'.

 zone